KnuffApp/Knuff/README.markdown

 * Get the device token automatically; forget about manually retrieving the device token through logging or similar techniques.
 Even more useful when not in sandbox mode
 * Support for error response codes
 * Detects Development/Production environment automatically
+* Supports universal certificates
 * Custom JSON payloads
 * Identity export to PEM format (⌘ + E)

+## Knuff iOS App

+We created an iOS companion app to make it even easier to get up and running with APNs, download it from the [App Store](https://itunes.apple.com/us/app/knuff-the-apns-debug-tool/id993435856).

 ## Usage of automatic token detection (iOS7+)